-- Data Security: Blockchain is equipped with the latest cryptographic features that safeguard patient sensitive information and all medical data.
-It helps in checking the data authenticity with the help of digital signature and provides full protection to data.
+- Data Security: Blockchain is equipped with the latest cryptographic features that safeguard patient-sensitive information and all medical data.
+It helps in checking the data authenticity with the help of a digital signature and provides full protection to data.

 - Increase in Patient Satisfaction: A blockchain platform coordinates patient records, a history of procedures, and insurance claims to reduce redundancies and prevent losses.
 This helps healthcare providers to access medical history and insurance information and make quick decisions.
 This helps in improving the patient experience as well as the healthcare business model.

 - Accessing Distributed Data: Distributed ledger technology stores all the data in the nodes of a blockchain platform which allows hospitals, insurance companies, and patients to access the medical records from a single point which is secured enough and has full control that who should and shouldn’t see the patient’s data.

 - Healthcare Data Management: As aforementioned, if all the data has to be stored on a single point with open access will certainly add to woes and a severe threat to confidentiality.
 In such cases, permission blockchains such as Hyperledger Fabric or Corda set rules for giving permissions to companies to access the data.